Apatosaurus: Valid species

+NSMT-PV 20375 is a highly complete apatosaurine specimen, although the forelimbs may be from a different animal, possibly not even of the same species.
+It may represent Apatosaurus ajax or a new species; it is most similar to the type of "Atlantosaurus" immanis.

 Many species of Apatosaurus have been designated from scant material.
 Marsh named as many species as he could, which resulted in many being based upon fragmentary and indistinguishable remains.
 In 2005, Paul Upchurch and colleagues published a study that analyzed the species and specimen relationships of Apatosaurus.
 They found that A. louisae was the most basal species, followed by FMNH P25112, and then a polytomy of A. ajax, A. parvus, and A. excelsus.
 Their analysis was revised and expanded with many additional diplodocid specimens in 2015, which resolved the relationships of Apatosaurus slightly differently, and also supported separating Brontosaurus from Apatosaurus.